timdeputter/purescript-apexcharts/README.md

 ## State

 Basically all options should work.
-Only options that take functions (events, formatters) are missing.
+Only some options that take functions (events, formatters) are missing.
 PRS welcome!
 </br></br>

 ## Download and Installation